Cleo Smith timeline: What happened to the four-year-old who went missing for 18 days?

 Cleo Smith, a four-year-old girl allegedly abducted from her family’s tent at a coastal campsite in Western Australia, has been found alive and well after 18 days of intense search efforts.

-Investigators raided a house in the early hours of Wednesday morning, finding the child alone and unharmed to the jubilation of her parents and all involved in the hunt.
+Investigators raided a house in Carnarvon in the early hours of Wednesday 3 November, finding the child alone and unharmed to the jubilation of her parents and all involved in the hunt.

-Western Australia Police deputy commissioner Col Blanch described seeing experienced detectives openly crying with relief, commenting: “We were literally looking for a needle in a haystack and we found it.”
+Western Australia Police deputy commissioner Col Blanch described seeing experienced detectives openly crying with relief as Cleo was rescued, commenting: “We were literally looking for a needle in a haystack and we found it.”

 Speaking from the Cop26 climate summit in Glasgow, Scotland, Australian prime minister Scott Morrison said: “It’s every parent’s worst nightmare.
 The fact that that nightmare has come to an end and our worst fears were not realised is just a huge relief, a moment for great joy.”